robmoffat/k9/docs/sprints/sprint_002.md

 So, I am missing some 'help' documentation.
 I still have this from the old Kite9.
 It's on a Wordpress blog served at info.kite9.com, and I initially wrote it using Evernote.
 (There is a great Wordpress/Evernote sync plugin for Wordpress that I am using).

-After looking for an Evernote export, and finding nothing, I am thinking the answer might be exporting it from Wordpress.
+After looking for an Evernote exporter, and finding nothing, I am thinking the answer might be exporting it from Wordpress.

+I tried the "Export To Jekyll" plugin first, but actually this didn't really work all that well:  images didn't get exported, and, while the format of the export was good, a lot of the tags didn't get converted to markdown.
+So, meh.

+How about exporting from Evernote as HTML, and then converting the HTML to Markdown?